How to Avoid Paying Alimony

 A spouse who expects to receive alimony is generally not entitled to alimony based on increases in income after separation.

 For example, if the most amount of money the spouse who pays alimony received during the marriage per year was $150,000 and now he or she earns $250,000, is it reasonable for the other spouse to receive alimony on that additional amount?
 The answer in most instances is no.

 However, the paying spouse should be diligent ahead of time and before he or she agrees to a court order or goes to trial to properly present or consider these issues in the agreement or to the court.
 That way, whether by settlement or through a formal hearing, alimony has a reasonable cap or ceiling.

 How the marital standard living may apply to your situation is not black or white.
 Once again, to get answers for your specific situation requires a private consultation with an experienced family law attorney and representation.

-How to avoid paying alimony that is too much and for too long when the receiving spouse refuses to work.
+How to avoid paying alimony when the supported spouse refuses to work

-How to avoid paying alimony when the spouse who wants it does not have a need for alimony.
+How to avoid paying alimony when the supported spouse does not have a "need"

 In addition, third parties, such as parents as one example, may pay the alimony seeking spouse's expenses.
 This payment, when recurring, triggers the question whether that spouse has a reduced need for alimony, even if that spouse is not employed.